 Bīdel: “heartless,” in the sense of one whose heart has been taken.
 The lover who no longer possesses his own heart.

+XII.
 States and Conditions:

 Qahr: “wrath,” “displeasure,” “sulking.”
 The beloved’s anger or cold withdrawal, treated in the poetry as one of the most devastating conditions the lover can face.
 The beloved in qahr turns away, refuses to speak, and withholds presence entirely.
 It is distinct from mere indifference: qahr is active, deliberate, and aimed.
 The lover endures it as one endures a punishment whose justice is not questioned.